- Best Time to Go to Makati

 From the malls connected to Ayala MRT Station to Makati Medical Center (at the end of Ayala Avenue).
 Again, make sure to check your Makati map and pay close attention to the street signs in the walkway, so you don't get lost.

 Location is a significant factor when choosing which accommodation to book for your stay in Makati.
 It can mean the difference between a 5-minute walk or a 30-minute taxi ride going to your destination.
-Read on to help you choose where to stay in Makati.
+Read on to help you choose where to book for your staycation in the Philippines.

 Except for hotels, there are also other types of accommodations to stay in Makati.
 Let us give a round down of them for you from hotels, houses or condominiums for rent, to backpacker-friendly hostels.